tcunningham203/tim-weather-dashboard/README.md

 In an early commit, I used the HTML and CSS from my own "Javascript Code Quiz" project to have a foundation.
 In later commits, I removed some of that code and changed it to suit this project.

+I used the Bootstrap documentation to help style the page.